EzzEldin-Kadry/Documentary-Movies-Store/README.md

-# :point_right: ClassicM Website Application :point_left:
+# :black_nib: ClassicM Website Application
-:black_nib: ClassicM for Documentary Movies, An online store for shopping and purchasing documentaries.
+ ClassicM for Documentary Movies, An online store for shopping and purchasing documentaries.
 Implemented in (Aug 2022).
+*This project has been created and developed solely by me, Ezzeldin Kadry, as an individual effort*

 ![Hello World](https://user-images.githubusercontent.com/110013767/189065093-f3f0225d-e9ce-480d-bc73-ae0aa0e9c481.gif)